 In year one, 12 individuals successfully completed the Pre-Manufacturing Academy, then continued into additional training at the EDC’s Manufacturing Academy.
-All 12 are now working as part of an Easterseals RISE enclave at a local business while seeking more independent employment in manufacturing.
+All 12 are now working as part of an Easterseals RISE supported work group at a local business while seeking more independent employment in manufacturing.

 The year two goal is for 18 students to complete the Pre-Manufacturing Academy, with two sessions of six students each during the school year and one session during the summer.

 Easterseals RISE assesses students and young adults with intellectual and developmental disabilities to determine their interests, skills and any need for accommodations and provides preparatory instruction at its on-site learning lab.
 After completing the assessment, individuals who are interested in pursuing employment in manufacturing transition to the Academy at the EDC.

 “With our first group of Pre-Manufacturing Academy students, we saw incredible changes in their self-confidence and their desire to work in the community,” said Crystal Church-Stavitzke, Easterseals RISE executive director.
 “We’re very grateful to the Steuben County Community Foundation for sharing our excitement and providing a second year grant to help the program grow.”

 The collaboration between Easterseals RISE and the EDC benefits both employers and job seekers in Steuben County.